STRATEGIC PLAN 2023 - 2026

 GOAL:

-Provide insight and data to support strategic changes that continue to enhance the institution’s culture, employee job satisfaction, and job performance which will lead to increased student success.
+Provide insight and data to support strategic changes that enhance employees’ job satisfaction, job performance and their sense of connection to and engagement with their institution’s community and mission.

 WORKFORCE